citadel-tech/Coinswap-Protocol-Specification/v1/2_messages.md

 ## Serialization

-The messages are serialized in CBOR(Cbor Object Representation) format, a binary data serialization format that is both compact and efficient.
+The messages are serialized in CBOR (Concise Binary Object Representation) format, a binary data serialization format that is both compact and efficient.
 The CBOR format is used to encode the message data in a structured and standardized way, allowing for easy parsing and decoding by the participants.

 ## TakerHello